 All organizations applying for grants (except individuals) must obtain these registrations.
 All are free of charge:

 - SAM registration

-- Note: individuals are exempted from the DUNS and SAM.gov registration requirements.
-Simply enter 123456787 into the DUNS field in the SF-424 form.
+- Note: individuals are exempted from the SAM.gov registration requirements.
+Simply enter 1ND1V1DUALS1 into the UEI field in the SF-424 form.

 - To apply, go to CAGE/NCAGE Code Request page

 - Instructions for the NCAGE application process are available here.